Abdu1964/NL-KG-query-System-01/README.md

 Project Overview

-This project enables natural language querying of a Neo4j knowledge graph by integrating Gemini for NLP to translate user queries into Cypher queries and execute them on Neo4j.
+This project enables natural language querying of a Neo4j knowledge graph by integrating Gemini for NLP to translate user queries into Cypher queries and execute them on Neo4j.once excuted return back to the user in a user friendly way.

 Steps Taken